 Pre-clinical evaluation of vaccine candidates and adjuvants in animal models.
 Specifically, monitor the activation, survival and maturation of B cells that produce protective antibodies against HIV-1.
 Designing and characterizing HIV-1 immunogens.

-Research interests include early innate immune responses to HIV vaccines on subsequent adaptive immune responses and systems biology analyses of how immune responses are shaped.
+Research focus includes early innate immune responses to HIV vaccines on subsequent adaptive immune responses and systems biology analyses of how immune responses are shaped.

-Research interests include sexual risk taking, victimization and alcohol/drug abuse among African-American women, HIV prevention for African American and African-born populations and health disparities.
+Research focus includes sexual risk taking, victimization and alcohol/drug abuse among African-American women, HIV prevention for African American and African-born populations and health disparities.

 Clinical trial data management, Logistics, operations and study facilitation, Scientific communications, Host-pathogen interactions High-dimensional data analysis.

-Research interests include understanding mucosal immune responses to viral infections and vaccines, in particular, the contribution of passively administered and vaccine elicited antibodies to protection against HIV-1 transmission at the cervicovaginal mucosa.
+Research focus includes understanding mucosal immune responses to viral infections and vaccines, in particular, the contribution of passively administered and vaccine elicited antibodies to protection against HIV-1 transmission at the cervicovaginal mucosa.

-Research interests include targeting latent viral genomes for mutagenesis and disruption of viral pathogenesis and infection using engineered homing endonucleases.
+Research focus includes targeting latent viral genomes for mutagenesis and disruption of viral pathogenesis and infection using engineered homing endonucleases.

 Immune profiling of cancer immunotherapy clinical trial subjects to further the understanding of therapy-driven patient immune responses in order to develop more effective cancer treatments.